prettier/prettier/changelog_unreleased/blog-post-intro.md

 This release includes a new `singleAttributePerLine` option.
 For us, adding a new option was a hard decision.

-We've also support formatting for some new ECMAScript proposals via Babel.
+We've also added support formatting for some new JavaScript syntax proposals via Babel.

 If you enjoy Prettier and would like to support our work, consider sponsoring us directly via [our OpenCollective](https://opencollective.com/prettier) or by sponsoring the projects we depend on, including [typescript-eslint](https://opencollective.com/typescript-eslint), [remark](https://opencollective.com/unified), and [Babel](https://opencollective.com/babel).